hkbakke/zfssnap/README.md

 * `zfs-snap.py` has been symlinked to `/usr/sbin/zfs-snap` for ease of use.
 * `--quiet` can be used to supress all output, even warnings and errors.
-  However you normally want to get a notification from cron if something goes wrong.
+  However, you are normally interested in getting a notification from cron if something goes wrong.
 * Make sure the snapshot jobs are not triggered at exactly the same time (normally by using the same minute).
 The time resolution of the snapshot naming are 1 second, but you may still have name collisions when the cron